Ten Years Anniversary (Part 2 of 2)

 They say “nobody is perfect”.
 I lost count how many times these were preached and reciprocated so many times, by many different people I worked with.

-Yet I could not help but realized no matter how much I give, or share away the “good”, be it for benevolence, or altruism, the inclination You must always do more.” remains.
+Yet I could not help but realize no matter how much benevolence, or altruism ~ the inclination You must always do more” remains.
 This led me to believe, that to maintain this equilibrium, something more has to give away in the background.
 Something else one must submit or resort to, for solitary respite within privacy.

 Alas, I shall have to end this here.